Zoe Aldcroft: Early life and education

-Aldcroft started playing rugby at Scarborough, when she was nine.
+Stratford started playing rugby at Scarborough, when she was nine.
 Her brother Jonathan also played for Scarborough.
 She also played netball and studied dance and ballet until she was 15, which she credits with giving her unique skills that she has brought to her rugby game.

 She went on to play for Malton girls, West Park Leeds and Hartpury University R.F.C., and represented Yorkshire at U15 level.

 She was a member of the England U18 Sevens team that became the inaugural European champions in Sweden.
-Aldcroft was educated at St Martin's Church of England School and Scalby School, before studying Sport and Exercise Nutrition at Hartpury College and completing a BSc (Hons) Sport and Exercise Sciences degree.
+Stratford was educated at St Martin's Church of England School and Scalby School, before studying Sport and Exercise Nutrition at Hartpury College and completing a BSc (Hons) Sport and Exercise Sciences degree.
 She plans to study chiropody to prepare her for a post-rugby career.

+Personal life

-Aldcroft has a knitted doll of England rugby star Jonny Wilkinson that she takes with her to every match.
+Stratford has a knitted doll of England rugby star Jonny Wilkinson that she takes with her to every match.

-Life outside rugby

-Aldcroft appeared on A Question of Sport series 52 episode 3, hosted by Paddy McGuinness, with team captains Sam Quek and Ugo Monye.
+Stratford appeared on A Question of Sport series 52 episode 3, hosted by Paddy McGuinness, with team captains Sam Quek and Ugo Monye.
 Other guests included boxer Conor Benn, England footballer Andros Townsend and world swimming champion Fran Halsall.

+In 2024, Zoe Aldcroft married a rugby coach and former player Luke Stratford, but kept her surname Aldcroft in her professional rugby career.